block-commons/cryptocommons/content/blockchains-as-FOSS/hardfork-governance/bitcoin-cash.md

 * Competition for developers.
 Each group of Bitcoin node software maintainers had a choice of whether to adopt the new BCH consensus rules in their software.
 New developers joining in the effort to build Bitcoin and build on Bitcoin now had a choice of which set of rules and chain to follow.
 * Competition in the market.
 The price and market cap for BTC and BCH was I suspect for most people the defining aspect of the competition.
 The Bitcoin which is worth more, or which one expects to be worth more in the future, is the one to buy, and determines which software to run and which chain to follow.

-In November 2018 the BCH chain was [deliberately split again](https://medium.com/@richardred/hash-war-theater-67d3fcac3e97), to form BCH ABC (now recognized as the winning BCH by most exchanges) and BCH SV.
+In November 2018 the BCH chain was [deliberately split again](https://medium.com/@richardred/hash-war-theater-67d3fcac3e97), to form BCH ABC (now recognized as the winning BCH by most exchanges) and BCH Satoshi's Vision.
+The Bitcoin Satoshi's Vision chain was established largely on the principle of following "Satoshi's Vision" for Bitcoin, as the name implied.
+Craig Wright was a leading figure, and he claimed to be Satoshi, and therefore an authoritative figure on the subject of what Satoshi's vision for Bitcoin is.

 More recently, the BCH ABC chain split again [accidentally](https://blog.bitmex.com/the-bitcoin-cash-hardfork-three-interrelated-incidents/) when an exploit in the dominant ABC implementation was used to halt that chain - a reminder that maintaining consensus among distributed nodes is hard.
 At the same time, a reorg was detected which double-spent some BCH.

 Developers with decision-making power for dominant full node implementations have considerable responsibility in determining how these projects develop - but they cannot act unilaterally, at least in principle.
 Developers can release a new version of their own software, but it is up to the other participants in the network to decide whether to upgrade to that new version.
-The degree of power that developers have to push changes varies significantly between blockchain projects, depending on the strength of the other constituencies, he availability of alternatives, and the project's social contract.
+The degree of power that developers have to push changes varies significantly between blockchain projects, depending on the strength of the other constituencies, the availability of alternatives, and the project's social contract.